D11891/D11891/README.md

 - 👋 Hi, I’m @D11891
 - 👀 I’m interested in Project&Product Management
-- 🌱 I’m currently learning Python, SQL and 3D modeling
+- 🌱 I’m currently learning web design and 3D modeling
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me?
 Telegram @D11891